mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

             image_alt: ""
             title: Three Main Electoral Hurdles
-            text: All women candidates, challengers and incumbents alike, face pervasive gender stereotypes among both voters and party elites; a greater likelihood of facing more and better-quality challengers than their male counterparts; and media coverage that is both low quality and more focused on women’s appearance and traits than their issue positions or quality.
+            text: All women candidates, challengers and incumbents alike, face pervasive gender stereotypes; a greater likelihood of facing more and better-quality challengers; and media coverage that is low quality and more focused on women’s appearance and traits.
           - image: ""
             image_alt: ""
             title: Gendered Behavior